objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

 (%more) => #f
 ```

-Schelog also provides two variants of these set predicates: `%bag‑of‑1` and `%set‑of‑1`.
-These act like `%bag‑of` and `%set‑of` but fail if the resulting bag or set is empty.
+Schelog also provides two variants of these set predicates: `%bag-of-1` and `%set-of-1`.
+These act like `%bag-of` and `%set-of` but fail if the resulting bag or set is empty.

 ## API